The Fortress (2017 film): Supporting

+Production

+In 2011, Kim Hoon sold the rights to his novel Namhansanseong to his own daughter, film producer Kim Ji-yeon.

 Release and reception

 The film was released in South Korean cinemas on October 3, 2017.
 It topped the box office on its opening day with 444,527 viewers.
 According to the film's distributor CJ Entertainment, by the second day of its release, the film had accumulated more than one million admissions, the fastest film released during the Chuseok holidays to surpass the mark.

 The Fortress was sold to 28 countries worldwide including U.S.A, Japan, Taiwan and Singapore.
 It was the opening film at the 2nd London East Asia Film Festival.
 In South Korea, the film attracted a total of 3.8 million moviegoers.